The Faculty Development Department contributes to student success in a learning-centered community by cultivating and supporting teaching excellence.

 Professional Learning Communities

-Professional Learning Communities are professional development models made up of cross-disciplinary groups of 15 faculty and professional staff engaging in a fulfilling and sustained 9 month-long program with a curriculum about enhancing teaching, learning and student success and retention.
+Professional Learning Communities are professional development models made up of cross-disciplinary groups of up to 15 faculty and professional staff engaging in a fulfilling and sustained 9 month-long program with a curriculum that enhances teaching, learning and student success and retention.

 Faculty Development Funding

-Funding for off-campus professional development retreats and conferences is determined by department deans.
+Funding for off-campus professional development opportunities such as retreats and conferences is determined by instructional deans.

 If you are interested in having a mentor, please contact Michelle Bagley at email@example.com or 360-992-2472.